pbschain/BEPs/BEP84.md

     2. BSC total supply == BC total supply, nothing to do
     3. BSC total supply > BC total supply, burn BEP2 from the pure-code-controlled-escrow address.
 5. Unlock sync fee from the pure-code-controlled-escrow address to BC fee pool.
 6. If all above steps are successful, generate a success ack package.
-RefundAmount should be zero.
+The mirrorFee in ack package should equal to the value in sync package.
 Otherwise, generate an ack failure package.
-RefundAmount should equal the sync fee.

 ## 5.3 Proposals to Enable New Channels
 After BC and BSC are both upgraded, submit a proposal on BC to add two channels: